-In order to meet the local requirements of Stockton Unified School District, students must meet either the 50 credits rule (Franklin, Stagg and Edison)/30 credits rule (Chavez and Edison) or the in-line to graduate rule.
-Entering seniors must have 165 credits minimum (150 credits for Chavez and Edison) to meet the in-line to graduate rule.
-The "either or" rule is not in effect for entering seniors since they must meet both criteria.
+In order to meet the local requirements of Stockton Unified School District, students must meet the 20 credits rule and the in-line to graduate rule.
+Entering seniors must have 150 credits minimum to meet the in-line to graduate rule.

-A. 50/30 CREDITS RULE
+A. 20 CREDITS RULE

-In order to be eligible to participate in extracurricular activities, at the time the activity begins, a student must have completed (with a passing grade) at least 50/30 credits in the previous school year or the immediate previous two semesters.
-Under the 50/30 credits rule:
+In order to be eligible to participate in extracurricular activities, at the time the activity begins, a student must have completed (with a passing grade) at least 20 credits in the previous term.

+Under the 20 credits rule: